Zuid-Kennemerland National Park

 Pieter Vermeulen Museum

-The Pieter Vermeulen Museum is a popular spot for enquiring minds.
+The Pieter Vermeulen Museum in Driehuis is a popular spot for enquiring minds.
 In this museum, which is a centre for environmental education, you can playfully discover everything about the nature in Kennemerland.
 Get up close with animal exhibits, have fun with the ever-changing interactive exhibitions and get creative at the craft table.
 If you prefer an outdoor adventure, the museum offers assignments about trees, shrubs and birds in the park.
 Older children will enjoy the GPS tree route.

 Kickboxing with a sea view.
-What started out as a joke between a bunch of friends turned into Buddha Gym, where old and young, sports enthusiasts and beginners train together on the beach of Zandvoort.
+What started out as a joke between a bunch of friends turned into Buddha Gym, where old and young, sports enthusiasts and beginners train together on the beach at Zandvoort.
 The kickboxing lessons for kids are alternated with Krav Maga self-defense lessons.
 During the winter months classes continue at a warmer location.